Russification of Ukraine: 1970s to early 1980s

+In his 1978 article Ivan Lysiak-Rudnytskyi stated, that Ukraine under the Soviet rule represented the revival of the idea of "Little Russia".
+According to him, the ruling regime attempted to unite the country with Moscow by imposing on it a common "high culture".
+This process did not require the total loss of Ukrainians' ethnic identity, as in the view of Soviet state planners it could remain a regional variety of the common imperial complex.
+This approach explained the promotion of a folklorized version of Ukrainian folk culture by Soviet authorities.

 In response to the growing cultural Russification of Ukraine and deprivation of human rights, the Ukrainian Helsinki Group was formed in 1976.
 The group was inspired by the Helsinki Accords of 1975 and argued for Ukrainian cultural and political equality with Russia.
 A document adopted by the group in February 1977 reads, "We profoundly respect the culture, spirituality, and ideals of the Russian people, but why should Moscow make decisions for us at international forums on various problems, commitments, and the like?!
 Why should Ukraine's cultural, creative, scientific, agricultural and international problems be defined and planned in the capital of a neighbouring state?".
 The angered government opposed the activities of the Ukrainian Helsinki Group, with many of its founding members being formally imprisoned in the Gulag system.

-By the early 1980s, the time by which Khruschchev had promised communism would be achieved, the Soviet Union still had not achieved it, however the formation of a single political nation, the Soviet people, had made progress in the expansion of Russian language.
+By the early 1980s, the time by which Khruschchev had promised communism would be achieved, the Soviet Union still had not reached it, however the formation of a single political nation, the Soviet people, had made progress in the expansion of Russian language.
 Between 1970 and 1989, the number of non-Russians claiming a good working knowledge of Russian increased from 42 million to 69 million.
 The increase in the number of Russian speakers was disproportionately centred on Ukraine.
 Almost all of the 75 million of the 290 million Soviet citizens who did not claim proficiency in Russian lived outside the East Slavic core of the Union.